ChristianHur/152-081-Programming-in-Python/unit9/apply/README.md

         default constructor that takes and sets all data fields Provide mutators and accessors for all fields

-## Part 2:  Implement a class called Dealer that includes the following:

-    Fields:
-        vehicles - dictionary of vehicles using VIN as their keys

-        Example:
-            { '123ABC' : vehicle1,
-             '232443R' : vehicle2, etc..}

-    Methods:

-        provide a default constructor to initialize the vehicles dictionary (set to empty) addVehicle(vehicle) - add a single vehicle object to the vehicles dictionary getOneVehicle(VIN) - retrieve a single vehicle from the dictionary using a VIN getVehicles() - retrieve the entire dictionary

-## Part 3:  Create a driver program
+## Part 2:  Create a driver program

-Create a Python program that implements a dealership object.
-The dealership object contains a dictionary of vehicles.
+Create a Python program that simulates a dealership that owns an inventory of vehicle objects.
+Store the vehicles in a dictionary called inventory.
 Vehicle data can be obtained using one of the following methods:

 **Option 1)**  Prompt the user to enter information for each vehicle, add it to the vehicles dictionary until the user stops (e.g. enter -1 to Quit)

 **Option 2)**  Fill the vehicles dictionary with the data from the vehicle.csv file (attached).
 Open the file, read and parse each record (line), create a vehicle object with the data, then add it to the vehicles dictionary.
 There should be 15 vehicles.

+The vehicles are stored in the form:

+    { VIN1 : vehicle1, VIN2 : vehicle2, VIN3 : vehicle3, etc... }

 **Sample Run for Opton 1:**